beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_1-Git_and_Github_Fundamentals/1-1_Getting_Started_with_Git_and_Github/Lesson_1_2-Overview_of_Git_and_GitHub.md

  - Working directory: Contains files and subdirectories.
    ![](./image/Lesson_1_2-pic04.png)

 Commit is a snapshot of the project's current state at a specific point in time along with a description of the changes made.
-A branch is a separate line of development that allows you to work on freatures or fixes independently.
+A branch is a separate line of development that allows you to work on features or fixes independently.
 Merging combines changes from one branch into another, typically mergin a feature branch into the main branch.
 Cloning creates a local copy of a remote Git repository on your computer.
-Let's recap.
 - Commit: Snapshot of the project's current state
 - Branch: Separate line of development
 - Merge: Combines changes from one brach to another